Last Updated: March 23, 2021

 It’s neither too expensive, nor too heavy or bare bones.
 Chances are if you’re looking for an antivirus product, you’ve already heard about the brand.
 It has about 10.2% market share, making it one of the top 5 antimalware vendors.

 We’re going to take a look at Total Security: Bitdefender’s most popular home product.
-We’ll discuss what this program has in store, what technologies it uses, and thus try to answer the question that made you read this article in the first place: is Bitdefender good?
+We’ll discuss what this program has in store, what technologies it uses, and so on.
+That’s how we’ll try to answer the question that made you read this article in the first place: is Bitdefender good?

 Bitdefender Antivirus Free Edition is a good choice if you’re looking for a free cybersecurity solution.
 While it’s no match for Total Security, the Bitdefender free edition is armed with antivirus protection, antiphishing, antifraud, and harmful websites defense.
 Not to mention protection against web threats, including ransomware.